 MBG introduced support for SIP trunks in release 5.1.
-The SIP trunk is established from the MiVoice Business to the SIP trunk provider, using MBG as a SIP-aware firewall and proxy, as shown in Figure 8 below.
+The SIP trunk is established from MiVoice Business, MiVoice Office 250, MiVoice MX-One, or MiVoice Office 400 to the SIP trunk provider, using MBG as a SIP-aware firewall and proxy, as shown in Figure 8 below.
 MBG's SIP trunk service provides:

-- NAT traversal of media and signaling - Media anchoring for the remote provider, regardless of the internal device - SIP adaptation and normalization to improve interoperability
+- NAT traversal of media and signaling - Media anchoring for the remote provider, regardless of the internal device

-Protection from malformed & malicious requests, various types of attack, and request flooding
+- SIP adaptation and normalization to improve interoperability - Protection from malformed & malicious requests, various types of attack, and request flooding